coleifer/vedis-python/docs/custom_commands.rst

 Creating Your Own Commands
 ==========================

 It is possible to create your own Vedis commands and execute them like any other.
 Use the :py:meth:`Vedis.register` method to decorate the function you wish to turn into a Vedis command.
 Your command callback must accept at least one argument, the :py:class:`VedisContext` (which wraps `vedis context <http://vedis.symisc.net/c_api_object.html#vedis_context>`_).
 Any arguments supplied by the caller will also be passed to your callback.
+Using the :py:class:`VedisContext` object, your function can perform key/value operations on the database.

 Here is a small example: